 How is Prediabetes Diagnosed?

 A blood test can tell if you have prediabetes.
-You have prediabetes if:
+You have prediabetes if the result of your:

-- The results of your fasting blood glucose test are between 6.1 to 6.9 millimoles per litre (mmol/L).
+- Blood glucose test are between 6.1 to 6.9 millimoles per litre (mmol/L).

-- The results of your oral glucose tolerance test (OGTT) are 7.8 to 11.0 mmol/L (2 hours after the beginning of the test).
+- Oral glucose tolerance test (OGTT) are 7.8 to 11.0 mmol/L (2 hours after the beginning of the test).

 How is it treated?